Patron

 At MRSA Action UK along with others, we believe that this situation can be changed, and that by working collaboratively together we can change things for the better.
 These latest figures show however that after years of promises from those in authority very little has been changed.
 It is time that all those concerned with healthcare acquired infections stopped the squabbling, the finger pointing and apportioning blame and collaboratively worked together to start to bring our infection rates down to those comparable with the Netherlands and our Northern European neighbours.

-We have to say however that we find it ironic that this Government have put healthcare infections as a priority in respect to the NHS yet our Charity held a Memorial event on the 19th July to remember all those that have suffered or been lost to healthcare acquired infections.
+We have to say however that we find it ironic that this Government have put healthcare infections as a priority in respect to the NHS yet our Charity held a Memorial event on the 19th July to remember all those that have suffered or been lost to healthcare acquired infection.
 The event was just 7 days before these figures were released, and there was not a single representative at that event from the Labour contingent of the UK Parliament.
 Those MPs that did attend confirmed that this is of major concern to constituents.
 Our Tribute can be viewed at http://mrsaactionuk.net/Tribute2.html, media coverage of the event included the Press Association and the BBC.

 We find the lack of concern shown at odds with the comments of our Prime Minister and his Government to the people of this Country.
-For a copy of the latest figures click here
+For a copy of the figures click here

 Derek Butler

-MRSA Action UK
+Chair, MRSA Action UK

 Superbug screening plan for patients